Vietnam Itinerary for 7 Days

 Things to know before Traveling to Vietnam

-- Best Time to Visit – Much depends on which part of the country you are visiting, but November to March is generally good months to travel to Vietnam.
+- Best Time to Visit – Much depends on which part of the country you are visiting, but November to March are generally good months to travel to Vietnam.
 Summers (April to October) are hot and humid, with the rainy season peaking in July and August.

 - Visa – Passport holders from 24 countries can enter Vietnam without a visa for a limited time.
 You can check here to see if you need a visa.
 Citizens of other nationalities need a visa.
 Although there are several ways to obtain a Vietnamese visa, an E-Visa is the quickest and easiest option.
 It is a simple and straightforward procedure that can take anywhere from 3 to 7 working days.
 This is the official website for applying for an E-Visa to Vietnam.